MrWeeeee/openshift-php5.5-cgi-apache/README.md

 # PHP5.6 + Apache

-This is a fork to modify from  initial installation the original specs given by laobubu in his openshift-php5.5-cgi-apache original recipe.
+This is a fork to modify the original specs given by laobubu in his openshift-php5.5-cgi-apache original recipe from initial installation.

 ## Quick Start